AndrePerregil/calculator/README.md

 ### `How it works`

-All you need to do it to clone de Repo, install dependencies and run `yarn start`, or alternatively at [Deploy](https://github.com/AndrePerregil/calculator/edit/main/README.md)</br>
+All you need to do is to clone de Repo, install dependencies with `yarn` and run the app locally with `yarn start`, or alternatively at [the deploy](https://andre-perregil-calculator-ptbr.vercel.app)</br>

 Fill the data, wait 4 seconds and in the summary panel you have your estimate.